 Caitlyn is a native Kentuckian, originally hailing from Louisville, KY.
 She is excited to continue serving the Bluegrass and living out her passion of helping others at the University of Kentucky after working at Eastern Kentucky University.
 Caitlyn loves the challenges and opportunities that working at a large, public institution brings.
 She loves the campus community and Lexington community and is looking forward to getting more involved at the city and state level within the coming years.
 Most recently, Caitlyn is involved with Girls on the Run, serving for her third season as a coach.

-Student Affairs Officer, University of Kentucky
+Career Advisor, University of Kentucky

 B.A., Gender and Women’s Studies & Political Science, 2013, University of Kentucky

 MSW, Community and Social Development concentration, 2015, University of Kentucky

 M.Ed., College Student Personnel, 2017, University of Louisville